 AC sense – AC voltage input connection, 120-230V.
 This connection is needed only for UPS battery energy saving function.

-switch input and switch output connections are used to connect rocker switch.
+sw. in and sw. out connections are used to connect rocker switch.
 It can be used to disconnect 120-230V devices fully (neutral and live wires) when doing aquarium maintenance jobs.

 This is recommended connections schematics how to assemble controller components and to start to work with SimACo, click to enlarge.